andreysavelev/babel-plugin-next-ui5/README.md

 + UI5's `metadata` field
 + Static methods and fields
 + Most of ES6 features supported by Babel, like arrow functions, spreading, default value of parameters, etc.
-+ Packed up in a preset named `babel-preset-ui5` or `ui5` for short.

 ## Babel version
 Currently this version only supports `Babel 6`.

-If you still want to use Babel 5 in your project, please try my previous project [babel-ui5-plugin](https://github.com/MagicCube/babel-ui5-plugin).

 ## Usage
 ### 1. Install the preset